-- For the evaluation, bill using local code 1001M. - For treatment, bill using CPT[®] codes 97545 and 97546.
+- For the evaluation, bill using local code 1001M. - For treatment, bill using CPT® codes 97545 and 97546.

-Billing for less than two hours of service in one day (CPT[®] code 97545)
+Billing for less than two hours of service in one day (CPT® code 97545)

-Services provided for less than two hours on any day don't meet the work hardening program standards.
+Services provided for less than two hours of total program time on any day don't meet the work hardening program standards.
 Therefore, the services must be billed outside of the work hardening program codes.
 This should be considered as an absence in determining worker compliance with the program.